Meaning of Orientation in Real Estate

 When I've sold homes in Sacramento on a lake, I have heard this preference over and over from buyers.
 The homes with back yards facing north generally don't sell for a premium like the homes with back yards facing the south.

 On the other hand, real estate agents will tell you that some Asian cultures prefer homes that face east and won't consider a home that faces any other direction, and for them, feng shui often plays a prominent role.
 I've also worked with buyers who have demanded south-facing homes and prefer a back yard that faces north, and this particular preference seems to be more common.

-My own home faces north, and it's been difficult for us to grow a wide variety of colorful flowers in the front yard due to the shade.
+My own home faces north.
+The meaning of orientation for my home points to the fact why it's been difficult to grow a wide variety of colorful flowers in the front yard due to the shade.